Bengal1/Simple-CNN-Guide/README.md

 This Repository is built for learning purposes, and its goal is to help people who would like to start coding neural networks.

 ## Convolutional Neural Network
+In this section we will briefly go through CNN properties and components.
 ### Layers
 #### Fully-Connected Layer
 #### Convolutional Layer